Saradora/ScanTweaks/README.md

 - Added a scan node on the breaker box.

 ### Host only features
+These features will work if the host has the mod, the other clients do not need the mod

 - Fixed the Apparatice price not being set properly (by default ranges from $50 to $140).
 - Fixed the Apparatice displaying "???" instead of its price.